fahimtq1/cicd_basic/README.md

 - Automated messages sent from apps when something happens
 - In Jenkins, webhooks are a mechanism to automatically trigger the build of a Jenkins project in response to a commit pushed to a Git repository
-- Add a webhook by accessing webhooks with repository settings page
+- Add a webhook by accessing webhooks with repository settings page and then add webhook